In my post, I show you how you can start a WordPress blog on a budget, step by step.

 I recommend you check for server updates at least once a month.

-Go to Google Cloud console, and click on the ‘Go to Compute Engine’ link.
+Go to the Google Cloud console, and click on the ‘Go to Compute Engine’ link.

 Then click on SSH.